 The unsubsidized loan is a low interest loan for students who do not meet the financial need criteria for a subsidized loan.
 The Office of Financial Aid may award unsubsidized loans based on the cost of attendance.
-The federal government does not make interest payments for the borrower.
-The borrower is responsible for all interest charges on the loan, which is funded by a private lender.
+The borrower is responsible for all interest charges on the loan, which is funded by the Department of Education.
 The lender charges interest to the borrower from the time the lender disburses the loan until the student pays it in full.
 The maximum a student may borrow in a single year is equal to the cost of attendance minus the sum of all forms of financial aid already awarded, not to exceed the limits outlined below.